La’o Hamutuk

 In 2018, ConocoPhillips agreed to sell their 30% share to the Government of Timor-Leste for $350 million, and Shell sold their 26.26% share for $300 million.
 The deal was finalized in April 2019, as extensively described on another page on this site.

-The Sunrise PSCs will be replaced by new ones, reflecting the dissolution of the JPDA by the Maritime Boundary Treaty which came into force on 30 August 2019, although the negotiation process has taken many years.
+The Sunrise PSCs will be replaced by new ones, reflecting the dissolution of the JPDA by the Maritime Boundary Treaty which came into force on 30 August 2019, although the negotiation process is still ongoing after four years.

 In 2022, as contract negotiations dragged on, a leaked report indicated that developing Sunrise with a pipeline to Timor-Leste may not be as unprofitable as previously thought (although La'o Hamutuk has been unable to check the report's reliability).
 Newly-elected President Jose Ramos-Horta mentioned that Timor-Leste might look to China if Australia continued to be uncooperative, stepped up diplomatic pressure on Australia to accept a pipeline to Beaçu, and Prime Minister Taur Matan Ruak met virtually with Woodside's CEO.
 In October, Australia appointed Steve Bracks, a long-time associate of Xanana, as its Special Representative on the project.